-Neither Woodman Asset Management AG nor Green Ash Partners LLP, as the Investment Managers of the Sub-Funds, currently consider the principal adverse impacts of their respective investment decisions on Sustainability Factors.
+Green Ash Partners LLP, as the Investment Manager of the Sub-Funds, currently does not consider the principal adverse impacts of their respective investment decisions on Sustainability Factors.
 The rationale for not considering such adverse impacts is on the basis that the regulatory technical standards which will set out the content, methodology and information required in the principle adverse impact statement remain in draft form and the level two regulatory technical standards (the "RTS"), which supplements SFDR, has not yet come into effect.
-Both Woodman Asset Management AG and Green Ash Partners LLP intend to make a decision on whether to consider the principal adverse impacts of investment decisions on Sustainability Factors once the regulatory technical standards come into effect.
+Green Ash Partners LLP intends to make a decision on whether to consider the principal adverse impacts of investment decisions on Sustainability Factors once the regulatory technical standards come into effect.